FitzwilliamMuseum/ahrc-creative-economy-fellows/conference.md

 **Time: 9:30am - 4:30pm**

 **Tickets**: [£15 waged/£5 non-waged](https://onlinesales.admin.cam.ac.uk/conferences-and-events/fitzwilliam-museum/do-not-touch-3d-in-museums/do-not-touch-3d-in-museums) Booking in advance essential.
-Contact us for any special requirements (access or dietary; we will do what we can to accomodate you.)
+Contact us for any special requirements (access or dietary; we will do what we can to accommodate you.)

 A [provisional programme](https://creative-economy.fitzmuseum.cam.ac.uk/conference-programme) is now available.